-Of course, establishing a healthy relationship and connection with your grandchildren is beneficial for both, but did you know that it can also be good for your brain health?
+Of course, establishing a healthy relationship and connection with your grandchildren benefits both, but did you know it can also benefit your brain health?

 A 2014 study published in Menopause showed that grandmothers assisting in childcare at least one day of the week did better on cognitive tests.